jhspetersson/git-task/README.md

 ### push

-Push status of the selected tasks to the remote source.
+Push the status of the selected tasks to the remote source.
-For GitHub you have to set up `GITHUB_TOKEN` or `GITHUB_API_TOKEN` environment variable.
-`GITLAB_TOKEN` or `GITLAB_API_TOKEN` are required for Gitlab-hosted repositories.

     git task push 2,3,4,5,10,12
     git task push 2..5,10,12

 ### stats

-Show total task count, count by status and top 10 authors.
+Show the total task count, count by status and top 10 authors.

     git task stats